bobecek79/ESP32-Fardriver-BLE-Reader/README.markdown

-# Detailed Description: ESP32 Fardriver BLE Controller Reader
+# ESP32 Fardriver BLE Controller Reader

 ## What This Code Does